The Best Bookshelf Speakers For 2025

 • Not wall mountable

-The Best Looking – Klipsch RP-160M
+The Best Looking – Klipsch Reference Premiere RP-600M II (Pair)

 So I don’t normally place an emphasis on how good a speaker looks, but in this case I had to.
-The Klipsch RP-160M is no doubt one of, if not the best looking one I’ve personally come across.

 That’s good enough to not need a subwoofer all together which is really impressive.
-Klipsch’s signature linear travel suspension tweeter also makes an appearance.

 Pros